modo-studio/framework-oriented/index.md

 > Useful for fetching external dependencies and integrate them into your frameworks-based projects.

 - [**CocoaPods:**](https://cocoapods.org) CocoaPods manages dependencies for your Xcode projects.
 You specify the dependencies for your project in a simple text file: your Podfile.
-CocoaPods recursively resolves dependencies between libraries, fetches source code for all dependencies, and creates and maintains an Xcode workspace to build your project.
+CocoaPods recursively resolves dependencies between libraries, fetches source code for all dependencies, and creates and maintains a Xcode workspace to build your project.
 - [**Carthage:**](https://github.com/carthage/carthage) Carthage is intended to be the simplest way to add frameworks to your Cocoa application.
 Carthage builds your dependencies and provides you with binary frameworks, but you retain full control over your project structure and setup.
 Carthage does not automatically modify your project files or your build settings.
 - [**Swift Package Manager:**](https://swift.org/package-manager/) The Swift Package Manager is a tool for managing the distribution of Swift code.
 It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.
 - [**CocoaSeeds:**](https://github.com/devxoul/CocoaSeeds) Git Submodule Alternative for Cocoa.
 Inspired by CocoaPods.